munificent/craftinginterpreters/book/evaluating-expressions.md

 It uses the token associated with the RuntimeError to tell the user what line of code was executing when the error occurred.
-It would be even better to give the user an entire callstack to show how they *got* to be executing that code.
+It would be even better to give the user an entire call stack to show how they *got* to be executing that code.
 But we don't have function calls yet, so I guess we don't have to worry about it.

 After showing the error, it sets this field: